 - bachelor level qualification study for a period of at least 2 years full-time with a minimum overall GPA 4.0

 completed within Australia, Canada, New Zealand, United Kingdom, South Africa, Ireland, or the United States of America, which will meet the English proficiency.

-- An International English Language Testing System (IELTS Academic) overall band score of at least 6.5 with a minimum 6.0 in each subset; or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 6.5 overall with a minimum 6.0 for Reading and Writing and 6.0 for Speaking and Listening, or

 - An Occupational English Test with Grades A or B only in each of the four components.

 English test results remain valid for no more than two years between the final examination date and the date of commencement of the study and must appear on a single result certificate.